Get a first-hand insight into how Zoos Victoria assesses and mitigates tourism’s impact with an opportunity to collect and analyse on-site data.

-- To collect, sort, process and represent primary source data and other information
+- How to collect, sort, process and represent primary source data and other information

-- To evaluate the effectiveness of management strategies in relation to environmental sustainability, economic viability and socio-cultural value of tourism
+- How to evaluate the effectiveness of management strategies in relation to environmental sustainability, economic viability and socio-cultural value of tourism

-- To conduct and complete fieldwork requirement by gathering real data on-site
+- How to conduct and complete fieldwork requirement by gathering real data on-site

 Use the activities in the Teaching Guide (below) to inform and prepare students’ before their zoo visit.

 Start your excursion day with a workshop conducted by a Zoo Teacher exploring the big question, "How effective are organisations in having a positive impact on tourism?".
 A second workshop introduces students to a zoo-led conservation campaign in preparation for on-site fieldwork.